georgiamarkhamx-boop/WebsiteBuilder/replit.md

 ## Overview

-Security Enhance is an advanced, AI-driven cybersecurity training platform that revolutionizes security education through gamified learning, adaptive content, and intelligent analytics.
-The platform features highly interactive modules, AI-driven tabletop exercises (TTX), predictive risk analytics, customizable learning paths, emerging technology coverage, and a centralized dashboard integrating e-learning, assessments, and threat monitoring.
-The content is designed to be "better than all other courses" with comprehensive, immersive experiences that adapt to user behavior and skill levels.
+Security Enhance is an advanced, AI-driven training platform that has evolved beyond traditional cybersecurity to become a comprehensive business technology education platform.
+It features cybersecurity training, AI for business growth, tech for founders, and other business technology topics.
+The platform revolutionizes education through gamified learning, adaptive content, and intelligent analytics, featuring highly interactive modules, AI-driven tabletop exercises (TTX), predictive risk analytics, customizable learning paths, emerging technology coverage, and a centralized dashboard integrating e-learning, assessments, and threat monitoring.

 ## User Preferences